mzimmer77/Engineering_4_Notebook/README.md

 ### Assignment Description

-I had to use the previous assignment and then add on an LED which would blink with the morse code translation.
+I had to use the previous assignment and then add on an LED which would blink with the Morse code translation.

 ### Evidence